21lik/cs537-group-projects/p7/README.md

 Emails: kjli@wisc.edu, xliu958@wisc.edu

 Status: We completed the main functions for both files and implemented the fuse operation functions for wfs.c.
-We were able to pass 14 of the 20 tests (0-10, 15-16, 19).
-We will most likely revise and resubmit later, with a new slipday.txt file.
+After fixing the read and implementing writing for indirectly pointed blocks, we were able to pass 18 of the 20 tests (0-16, 19).
+We will most likely revise and resubmit later, with a new slipday.txt file if necessary.

 Files changed:
 <ul>